 Certified service animals, as approved by the Dean of Students' Office, are permitted on campus.
-All service animals must have proper identification of their function at all times.
 Owners are responsible for any damages that may occur to facilities and are responsible for appropriate training for the animal.
-The Dean of Students may require additional health or safety protocols, if deemed appropriate.
+The Dean of Students may require additional health or safety protocols, if deemed necessary.
 All other animals, including emotional support animals, are prohibited from campus.